PixelRubro/ObjectPoolerForUnity/README.md

 ## Why can't I open the demo scene?

-This is a known limitation of the Unity team.
+This is a limitation known by the Unity team.
 Until they look at it, you will have to drag the scene file into somewhere in your "Assets" folder.

 ## There are any events fired along the flow of the asset?